 Lesley H. Collins ’83SVC received the award with her husband, William L. Collins ’76C, ’12HON, chief executive officer, Brencourt Capital Management.
 The couple has given generously to their alma mater and other causes as well.
 Yet Lesley used the occasion to thank St. John’s, and especially individuals she met there, notably the late Pamela Shea-Byrnes, D.Min. ’86SVC, ’90G, who was vice president for university ministry and university events.
 “Her commitment,” she said, “was a tremendous inspiration.”

-Finally, Rev. Pedro Pablo Opeka, C.M., a Vincentian priest who helps Madagascar’s Association, cited the title of the award—“Spirit of Service”—as a call to action for all those who embrace the values of St. Vincent de Paul.
+Finally, Rev. Pedro Pablo Opeka, C.M., a Vincentian priest who helps Madagascar’s needy citizens as founder of the Akamasoa Association, cited the title of the award—“Spirit of Service”—as a call to action for all those who embrace the values of St. Vincent de Paul.
 “Only by serving people,” he said, “will we be able to change our lives and to create a better future.”

 These notable individuals pointed to a theme repeated throughout the course of this year’s President’s Dinner—that St. John’s University teaches students not only to succeed as leaders in their careers and communities, but as generous citizens who make a positive difference in the world.
-Joseph O’Connor ’82CBA, who with his wife, Antoinette ’82CBA, cochaired the dinner, cited the “Vincentian charism, which is always evolving, always deepening.”
+Joseph O’Connor ’82CBA, who with his wife Antoinette (’82CBA) cochaired the dinner, attributed it to the “Vincentian charism, which is always evolving, always deepening.”